Sharing Project Files on TACC Systems

 Project members will now have read and write, or read-only access to this directory and its contents.

-Project managers should remind their users to set their shell's umask variable allowing other users to see their created files.
+Allocation managers should remind their users to set their shell's umask variable allowing other users to see their created files.

 login1$ set umask 027